career decision

 Qualifications rank lowest!

-Scarcely any employer will accept your qualifications as stated on certificates as a proof you have sufficient knowledge and hard skills required for a particular job!
 Most employers use ability tests and personality questionnaires to assess them; These tests can be used at any stage during the selection process.

 Job interviews